With sadness, the family of Shirley (Clarke) Barnes announce her passing on March 21st in her 91st year.

 Shirley’s family wishes to thank the staff at Northumberland Hall for their many years of care and compassion.
 We thank Liz Purdy for her faithful visits until Covid restrictions.
 We are grateful to Anna Turner for her many years of providing kind attention to Shirley’s care and well-being.

 Arrangements have been entrusted to the Jones Family Funeral Centre, 70 Church Street, Amherst, NS (902-667-8777).
-A funeral service remembering the life of Marion Shirley Barnes will be held at a later date.
+A service in remembrance of Shirley Barnes will be held on Friday, July 30, 2021 at 2 pm, at Jones Family Funeral Centre, Ruth Gamble, DLM, officiating.
+Burial will take place in the Amherst Cemetery at a later date.

 If desired, memorial donations may be made to the Cumberland Hospital Foundation, the Cumberland Hospice and Palliative Care Society, CNIB, Alzheimer Society of Nova Scotia or a charity of choice.